jaytaph/RateLimitBundle/README.md

     # The redis client to use for the redis storage engine
     redis_client:         default_client

+    # The Redis service, use this if you dont use SncRedisBundle and want to specify a service to use
+    # Should be instance of \Predis\Client
+    redis_service:    null # Example: project.predis

     # The Redis client to use for the php_redis storage engine
     # Should be an instance of \Redis
     php_redis_service:    null # Example: project.redis